gitpan/Pod-Text-Color-Delight/README.md

 What is necessary is just to put a `.pod\_text\_color\_delight` (this is configuration file) on your home directory.

 The example of a configuration file should look at <a href="https://github.com/moznion/Pod-Text-Color-Delight/blob/master/sample/configurations">samples</a>.

+If you specify not supported color or not specify color to element, the element will not be highlighted.